WHAT IS A CREDIT UNION?

 A credit union is a cooperative, not-for-profit financial institution organized to promote thrift and provide credit to members.
 It is member-owned and controlled through a board of directors elected by the membership.
-The board serves on a volunteer basis and may hire a management team to run the credit union.
-The board also establishes and revises policy, sets dividend and loan rates, and directs certain operations.
+The board serves on a volunteer basis and is responsible for hiring a management team to lead the credit union.
+The board also works closely with the CEO to establish and revise policy, set dividend and loan rates, and direct certain operations.

-Members are provided with a safe, convenient place to save and borrow at reasonable rates at an institution which exists to benefit them, not to make a profit.
+Members are provided with a safe, convenient place to save and borrow at reasonable rates at an institution which exists to benefit them.